elysemontano/elyse-lecture-notes/jumpstart-javascript-part-one.md

 # Magic 8 ball Code along  -- Encourage everyone to open up a file and code this

 ## FUNCTIONS
 - Reusable blocks of code, think of it as a container or tupperware that holds your code and can be reused over and over

 - Executes when ran and will always return an output

 ### Process
-    - Declare function as a variable, this time with the keyword const
+- Const
+  - Variable declaration
 - Arrow Syntax
+  - ( )
-        ()  --  Funnel we can pass data through
+    - Funnel we can pass data through
+  - =>
+    - The es6 arrow is the replacement for the keyword function
+  - {}
-        =>  --  The es6 arrow is the replacement for the keyword function {}  --  The curly braces represent the area we can write our javascript code in Code block -- Goes inside curlies
+    - The curly braces represent the area we can write our javascript code in Code
+- Return

+Example:

     const myFunction = () => {
         return this code block
     }